Stuartlab-UCSC/hexmap-view/www/public/query/_sources/overlayNodes.rst.txt

 data-type: json

-This API takes data for one or more of your nodes and performs an N-of-1 analysis on each of your nodes against the background nodes of an existing map.
+This API takes data for one or more of your nodes and performs an N-of-1 analysis on each against the background nodes of an existing map.

 Content Example
 ---------------